sitecrafting/conifer/docs/site.md

 This looks in the [script cascade and style cascade](#directory-cascades) for `custom.js` and `extra.css`, respectively.
 The method arguments are almost identical to those of`wp_enqueue_script()` and `wp_enqueue_style()`, with a few exceptions:

 * The `$src` argument is evaluated as a path relative to each step in the script/style cascade: that is, Conifer looks first in `js/` or `css/` in the theme by default.
 * The `$version` argument is `true` by default, which tells Conifer to look for a special file called `assets.version` in the theme directory.
 If the file is found, its contents are passed to `wp_enqueue_*` as the version argument.
 This can be used as a means of fine-grained [cache-busting](https://css-tricks.com/strategies-for-cache-busting-css/) for your theme assets.
 If you track bundled assets as part of your theme code in source control and you use a build system such as Webpack, Gulp, or Grunt, just write a content hash or datetime to your theme's `assets.version` file.
+Alternatively, $vesion can be a key/value array.
+Where the key = "file" and value="filename".
+This filename will contain a version number for your custom asset.
+The path is relative to the theme folder.

 ## Timber Context helper